Italy Digital Nomad Visa – What Is It & Do You Need One?

 • Their contracts or employers are from outside of Italy

-With the Digital Nomad visa, you will be given the opportunity to stay in Italy, explore its culture and landmarks, and work from anywhere in the country; from city cafes to beachfront cottages.
+With the Digital Nomad visa, you can stay in Italy for up to a year- with an option to extend for another year, explore its culture and landmarks, and work from anywhere in the country; from city cafes to beachfront cottages.

 boats with people in it sailing at the Venice Grand Canal